MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-enable.md

 **Applies to:**
 - Microsoft Threat Protection

-Microsoft Threat Protection unifies your incident response process by integrating key capabilities across Microsoft Defender Advanced Threat Protection (ATP), Office 365 ATP, Microsoft Cloud App Security, and Azure ATP.
+[Microsoft Threat Protection](microsoft-threat-protection.md) unifies your incident response process by integrating key capabilities across Microsoft Defender Advanced Threat Protection (ATP), Office 365 ATP, Microsoft Cloud App Security, and Azure ATP.
 This unified experience adds powerful features you can access in the Microsoft 365 security center.

-To get the best protection and optimize Microsoft Threat Protection, we recommend deploying all applicable supported services on your network.
-For more information, [read about deploying supported services](deploy-supported-services.md).
+Microsoft Threat Protection automatically turns on when eligible customers with the required permissions visit Microsoft 365 security center.
+Read this article to understand various prerequisites and how Microsoft Threat Protection is provisioned.

 ## Check license eligibility and required permissions
 A license to a Microsoft 365 security product generally entitles you to use Microsoft Threat Protection in Microsoft 365 security center without additional licensing cost.
 We do recommend getting a Microsoft 365 E5, E5 Security, A5, or A5 Security license or a valid combination of licenses that provides access to all supported services.